iom/migration_pathways/frontend/README.md

-# My Rafiki
+# Migration Pathways - Frontend

 ---

 ### Brief Intro
-My Rafiki is a chatbot application for helping aspiring migrants.
+Migration Pathways is a chatbot application for helping aspiring migrants.
+This is the frontend code of the chatbot.

 ### Stack
 ReactJS
 Python
 PostgreSQL

-### Usage
+Flask

+### First-time Setup and Run
 cd frontend
 npm i
+npm run dev

+### Run
+cd frontend
 npm run dev